ga4gh/ga4gh-server/docs/development.rst

 .. warning::

-    Never use the force flag to push to ``upstream``.
-Never use the force flag to push to ``develop`` or ``stable``.
+    Never use the force flag to push to the ``upstream`` repository.
+Never use the force flag to push to the ``develop`` or ``stable`` branches.
 Only use the force flag on your repository and on your topic branches.
     Otherwise you run the risk of screwing up the mainline branches, which will require manual intervention by a senior developer and manual changes by every downstream developer.
 That is a recoverable situation, but also one that we would rather avoid.
 (Note: a hint that this has happened is that one of the above listed merge commands that uses the ``--ff-only`` flag to merge a remote mainline branch into a local mainline branch fails.)

 One task that you might be asked to do before your topic branch can be merged is "squashing your commits."
 We want the git history to be clean